BIMI Setup Guide

 4. Monitor Over Time BIMI logo display can take 24-48 hours to appear after initial setup.

-Gmail may take longer to display BIMI logos while they verify your VMC and domain reputation.
+Gmail may take longer to display BIMI logos while it verifies your VMC/CMC and domain reputation.

 BIMI Support by Email Provider

-Full Support (with logo display): • Gmail - Requires VMC, shows blue checkmark • Yahoo Mail - No VMC required • Apple Mail (iOS 16+, macOS Ventura+) - No VMC required • Fastmail - No VMC required • AOL - No VMC required
+Full Support (with logo display): • Gmail - Requires VMC or CMC; VMC shows the blue verified checkmark • Yahoo Mail - No mark certificate required in many deployments • Apple Mail (iOS 16+, macOS Ventura+) - No mark certificate required in many deployments • Fastmail - No mark certificate required in many deployments • AOL - No mark certificate required in many deployments

 Coming Soon / Partial Support: • Microsoft Outlook - Announced support, rolling out • Other providers - Adoption increasing